Oh those views!

 Take to the Thredbo Valley Track on foot or by mountain bike to see it at its best.
 Explore the five Yarrangobilly Caves full of stalagmites, stalactites, and cave corals.
 Or visit the Tumbarumba wine country on the southwest slopes of the Snowies.

-If you want to keep going, loop to the south coast of New South Wales for laid-back country towns such as the foodie enclave of Berry and whale watching at Jervis Bay.
+If you want to keep going, loop to the south coast of New South Wales for laid-back country towns.

 Drive the 335km along the Captain Cook Highway from Cairns up to Port Douglas in Queensland to experience a road that hugs the coastline and offers magnificent views of rainforest spilling down mountainsides to the sea.